mozilla/global-sprint/README.md

 You can contribute code or content, you can do QA (quality assurance) testing on protype tools or apps, you can do proofreading or writing, visual design and graphic art, you can advise or comment on project ideas or plans from your own unique perspective.
 There are countless ways to  participate, and lots of cool projects to explore.
 Browse projects that are ready and waiting for your contribution here.

-**Before you ptich in, please take a look at our resources and FAQs (Frequently Asked Questions) for contributors, including a very short video to help you get started.**
+**Before you pitch in, please take a look at our resources and FAQs (Frequently Asked Questions) for contributors, including a very short video to help you get started.**

 ### Want to bring a Project to the Global Sprint?